NervesJP/docker-nerves/README.md

 ### burn Nerves firmware to microSD card

 Docker has restrict policies to avoid effecting host environment.
+And also, it is not possible to pass through a USB device (or a serial port) to a container as it requires support at the hypervisor level both in [Windows](https://docs.docker.com/docker-for-windows/faqs/#can-i-pass-through-a-usb-device-to-a-container) and [macOS](https://docs.docker.com/docker-for-mac/faqs/#can-i-pass-through-a-usb-device-to-a-container) as the host.
 Therefore, `mix burn` cannot be operated from Docker image because there is no right to access `/dev` to on host as a root user.

 One way to burn Nerves firmware is just operating `fwup` on the host. `fwup` is an utility for constructing/burning Nerves firmware.
 https://github.com/fhunleth/fwup